Wellington Hospital, New Zealand: 1950s–1970s

 From the 1950s to 1970s various plans were proposed for redevelopment of the hospital.
 One proposed a 1200-bed hospital while another planned an 800-bed hospital.
 Several factors had to be considered in redevelopment.
 New specialties needed to be accommodated: neurology, coronary care, renal dialysis, respiratory research, vascular surgery, radiotherapy and nuclear medicine.
 Care in the community and district nursing expanded.
 There was the projected population and needs of the Hutt Valley, Porirua and the Kāpiti area and the inclusion of a clinical school to train medical students.
 The decision to create a University of Otago clinical school was preceded by lobbying for a third medical school attached to Victoria University.

 In the late 1950s there was such an urgent need for new operating theatres and beds for surgical patients that a new building with these facilities opened.
 The new theatres enabled expansion of cardiothoracic surgical services.
 Two nurses' homes also opened in 1949 and 1958.
 A new block, the 150 bed Seddon block opened in 1966 replacing the old Seddon ward chalets.
 It was intended that this be a chest hospital to relieve pressure on Ewart hospital but as the numbers of TB patients had significantly declined the new block was used for cardiac, renal, cardiothoracic surgical and other medical patients.

 Three further buildings opened in the 1970s: the Academic block serving as the clinical school in 1977; the Clinical Services building in 1978; the Grace Neill block, named after nurse Grace Neill, providing obstetric and gynaecology services in 1978.

 1980s–1990s

 The Ward support and Link blocks opened in 1980.
 Construction of new buildings required demolition of many of the older hospital buildings including the original 1881 building.
 The King Edward VII Memorial Hospital was demolished when a new children's hospital opened in 1988.
 The removal and preservation of the nursery rhyme tiles from the old building required considerable technical skills.
-Some tiles did not survive but the remainder were re-erected in the corridor linking the Regional Hospital and Clinical Services buildings by the Wellington Hospital Royal Doulton Mural Preservation Trust Inc. in 1992.
+Some tiles did not survive but the some were re-erected by the Wellington Hospital Royal Doulton Mural Preservation Trust Inc. in 1992 in the new children's hospital and the remainder later in 2009 in the corridor linking the Regional Hospital and Clinical Services buildings.
 The Seddon block was also demolished in 1999.